Friday, January 16, 2009

 A True Drop Attack: This has happened once.
 I was walking along... and then I wasn't.
 I fell backwards hard.
 There was no rotational vertigo.
 I just fell.
 Hit my head too.

 My right ear continues to be fully functional.
-At first I panicked and wanted to do a VNS RIGHT NOW... but my Dr talked me down and I've decided to do a course of low dose gent injections over the next few months to do a chemical laby.
-My first injection is scheduled for 2/5.
+At first I panicked and wanted to do a VNS RIGHT NOW... but my Dr talked me down and I decided to do a course of low dose gent injections over the a few months.
+I had an injection on 2/5/09.
+It HELPED.

 Tuesday, December 30, 2008